Applications for the FSR Fellowship Program will open November 15, 2019. The deadline for applications will be February 14, 2020.

 - Applicants must describe career goals relating to a long-term commitment to sarcoidosis research and clinical care.

-- Funding will be provided directly to the hosting institute in one annual payment for each year.
+- The funding, restricted to the compensation package of the Fellow, will be provided directly to the hosting institute in one annual payment for each year.
 Funding does not allow overhead.

 The awardees for the 2018 -2020 Fellowship Program include: